remace/OC-P5-PurBeurre/README.md

 ## features

 * get OpenFoodFacts database
-* Search ingredients in personnal database database, by category
+* Search ingredients in personnal database, by category
 * display some details about a particular product
 * search for substitutes for a given product (find in the same category products with a better nutriscore)
 * save a list of favourite products in personnal database